menu

 Demographics

-The percentage of adults in Logan who are college-educated is close to the national average for all communities of 21.84%: 17.54% of the adults in Logan have a bachelor's degree or advanced degree.
+In terms of college education, Logan is nearly on par with the US average for all cities of 21.84%: 17.54% of adults 25 and older in Logan have a bachelor's degree or advanced degree.

 The people who call Logan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Logan residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Logan include Irish, German, French, English, and Dutch.